vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-typing-exercise-with-history.md

   it takes to get a high score (110 or higher), and what sorts of flustering cause me to get a score in the 90s, but I don't have a consistent way of applying the insight to always get a high score.

+* 2025-05-21: 104 wpm moving average, placing me at the 97.15th
+  percentile.
+Not much has changed since the last update on 2025-04-23.